 “We got a call that everyone was let go and 12 hours later we started the paperwork,” Siminoff says.

 Everyone who worked at Zonoff was offered a job on March 2 and almost all of them have accepted.
-So while this team is still looking for office space and needs computers and all of the other essentials of a brand new Philadelphia-area office for Ring, these people do have a seamless transition from one job to another.
+So while this team is still looking for office space and needs computers and all of the other essentials (like office furniture) of a brand new Philadelphia-area office for Ring, these people do have a seamless transition from one job to another.

 When asked about Zonoff, Mike Harris, the former CEO, declined to comment, but he did confirm that he now is part of a new division of Ring that will be based outside of Philadelphia.
 Emails to Zonoff’s investors were not returned.